-Overall, the finding in relation to valuation methods, established through the literature, interaction with the profession and interviews, is that the full range of methods approved and used can accommodate integration of energy efficiency providing the valuer has the data to support this and the skills/knowledge base both to recognise, through inspection, the general level of efficiency displayed by the dwelling and any supporting evidence and to feed this through to their analysis.
+Overall, the finding in relation to valuation methods, established through the literature, inter-action with the profession and interviews, is that the full range of methods approved and used can accommodate integration of energy efficiency providing the valuer has the data to support this and the skills/knowledge base both to recognise, through inspection, the general level of efficiency displayed by the dwelling and any supporting evidence and to feed this through to their analysis.

+This finding is important as it has implications for several stakeholders:

-- Valuers: for RICS, it means that there is no need to develop new models or techniques; instead the requirement is to help their valuer members to develop the evidence database and integrate this with upskilling as required.
-This has already taken place by strengthening of process guidance in the Red Book (2017[a]) towards data collection and risk reporting and the publication of an Insight Paper - Energy Efficiency and Residential values: A Changing European Landscape.
-During the life of the project, RICS published online training materials (Renovalue) which is a free training package to valuers.
-These materials are being updated and a section within the training relating specifically to residential valuation will be developed as part of the dissemination of the project.
-The further implication for the professional body is to work with various agencies and the valuation client base to ensure that data collection is enhanced through good asset management practices. - Clients: it is important that when commissioning valuations they both instruct valuers to consider energy efficiency and to, where possible, collect and provide energy data.
-Where clients are portfolio landlords, it is important that they enhance asset management practices so that the data needed to underpin valuations is available. - Policymakers: the implication is that there is a need to recognise that restrictions on rents chargeable may present a dis-incentive to social landlords to undertake energy improvements as they are difficult to reflect in subsequent portfolio valuations.
+• The Valuation Profession: for the RICS it means that there is no need to develop new models or techniques; instead the requirement is to help their valuer members to help develop the evidence data base and integrate this with upskilling as required.
+This has already taken place by the strengthening of process guidance in the Red Book (2017[a]) towards data collection and risk reporting and the imminent publication of an Insight Paper entitled: Energy Efficiency and

+Residential values: A Changing European Landscape.
+Further during the life of the project, the RICS published on-line training materials (Renovalue) which is a free training package to valuers.
+These materials are in the process of updating and a section within the training relating specifically to residential valuation will be developed as part of the dissemination of the project.
+The further implication for the professional body is to work with various agencies and the valuation client base to ensure that data collection is enhanced through good asset management practices.

+• Clients: for clients, it is important that when commissioning valuations they both instruct valuers to consider energy efficiency and to, where possible, collect and provide energy data.
+Where clients are portfolio landlords, it is important that they enhance asset management practices so that the data needed to underpin valuations is available

+• Policy Makers: for policy makers, the implication is that there is a need to recognise that restrictions on rents chargeable may present a dis-incentive to social landlords to undertake energy improvements as they are difficult to reflect in subsequent portfolio valuations.

-Energy efficiency labels do not currently play a key role in determining values in the residential rented sector, but some energy characteristics are factored in.
+Finding 2: Energy Efficiency labels do not currently play a key role in determining Values in the residential rented sector, but some energy characteristics are factored in.

 One of the key ambitions of REVALUE was that its outputs would, or could, lead to value differentiation based on levels of energy efficiency.
 This proved not to be the case when tested both quantitatively and qualitatively.
-The large scale regression analysis found that, whilst it was possible to discern a relationship between EPC labels and reported valuations of a sample of large social housing portfolios in the UK and the Netherlands, and that this relationship had, at least in the case of one city strengthened over time, it was not significant in terms of total reported values (see figure 1).
-Overall, traditional value 'drivers' still exerted the most influence on value (figure 2).
+The large scale regression analysis (Deliverable 3.3) found that, whilst it was possible to discern a relationship between EPC labels and reported valuations of a sample of large social housing portfolios in the UK and the Netherlands, and that this relationship had, at least in the case of one city strengthened over time, it was not significant in terms of total reported values (see figure 1).